 Student success is at the heart of everything we do at Western Carolina, beginning with our admissions decisions and carrying through graduation and beyond.

-The goal of our Office of Student Success is to provide the support needed to ensure each student reaches his or her academic potential, including identifying the right field of study and completing a degree that will lead to opportunities beyond WCU.
+The goal of the Division of Student Success is to provide the support needed to ensure each student reaches his or her academic potential, including identifying the right field of study and completing a degree that will lead to opportunities beyond WCU.

 The Finish in Four is Western Carolina University's pledge to provide students with the resources and guidance necessary to successfully complete their undergraduate degree in four years.
 In Finish in Four, students will work with campus professionals to create a clear roadmap for success.

 Western Carolina offers a Math Tutoring Center that provides drop-in tutoring as well as scheduled one-on-one sessions and workshops.

 In addition, WCU’s Writing and Learning Commons provides one-on-one writing tutoring, course tutoring for small groups and workshops on writing, research and academic skills.

 The Office of Student Retention implements targeted interventions for students in need of additional support to be successful.
 Through collaboration with cross-campus partners, the office identifies these students and provides academic case management, advising students and connecting them with campus resources.